iyu46/RemovedConnectionAlerts/README.md

 - proper UI button

-- user IDs per save
+- separate UI into recent and history
+    - hide history under a shade if recent is visible
+    - ensure both are sorted by date

+- UI to delete a friend or server from recorded history

 - interval checking? check resource use

-- confirm stop cleanup
+- confirm stop() cleanup

+- auto update fetcher